How to Claim PCP Commission Back in 2026

 What is PCP commission and why are you owed money?

 When you bought a car on PCP or Hire Purchase, the dealership arranged the finance.
 That is normal.
-What was not normal — and what the Supreme Court ruled was illegal in Johnson v FirstRand Bank Ltd [2024] — is what happened between the dealer and the lender behind the scenes.
+What was not normal, and what the Supreme Court confirmed could make finance agreements unfair under the Consumer Credit Act 1974 in Johnson v FirstRand Bank Ltd [2024], is what happened between the dealer and the lender behind the scenes.

 Many dealers had what is called a Discretionary Commission Arrangement (DCA) with the finance company.
 Under a DCA, the dealer could increase the interest rate you paid above the lender's minimum rate.
 The higher the dealer pushed your rate, the bigger the commission they earned from the lender.
 You paid more every month.
 The dealer pocketed the difference.
 Nobody told you this was happening.